leoba/openn_csv/README.md

 The sample files generate a CSV of descriptions of manuscripts in the Schoenberg Collection at UPenn.

-LJS_doc_list.xml lists the URLs for the LJS XML files on OPenn tei2csv.xsl is the script empty.xml is the file that needs to be processed by tei2csv.xsl openn-test.csv is the output
+* LJS_doc_list.xml lists the URLs for the LJS XML files on OPenn
+* tei2csv.xsl is the script
+* empty.xml is the file that needs to be processed by tei2csv.xsl
+* openn_ljs.csv is the output
+* openn_ljs_clean.csv is the output cleaned up in Google Refine
+* google_refine_script.json is the history of cleaning the .csv file in Google Refine

 To generate a CSV of other manuscripts, modify the doc_list or create a new one.